IsThicc/Documentation/api/endpoints.md

 # Endpoints

-## Welcome

-Welcome to this section of our documentation!
-In this section we cover our API.
-Topics include:
-- Authentication
-- Endpoints
+In this section we describe most of our API endpoints.
+If an API endpoint exists but is not in this article please open an issue [here](https://github.com/IsThicc/Documentation/issues) or open a ticket on our [Discord](https://discord.isthicc.dev/)